Inheritance Strategies with JPA and Hibernate – The Complete Guide

 15:56:21,463 DEBUG [org.hibernate.SQL] – select book0_.id as id1_3_, book0_.publishingDate as publishi2_3_, book0_.title as title3_3_, book0_.version as version4_3_, book0_.pages as pages1_2_ from Book book0_

-The superclass is now also an entity and you can, therefore, use it to define a relationship between the Author and the Publication entity.
+The superclass is now also an entity.
+You can use it to define an association between the Author and Publication entities.
 This allows you to call the getPublications() method to get all Publications written by that Author.
-Hibernate will map each Publication to its specific subclass.

 The Java code looks easy and comfortable to use.
 But if you have a look at the generated SQL statement, you recognize that the table model makes the required query quite complicated.

-Hibernate has to join the author table with the result of a subselect which uses a union to get all matching records from the book and blogpost tables.
+We store books and blog posts in separate tables.
+So, when generating the query, Hibernate has to join the author table with the result of a subselect, which uses a union to get all matching records from the book and blogpost tables.
 Depending on the amounts of records in both tables, this query might become a performance issue.
 And it gets even worse if you add more subclasses to the inheritance structure.
-You should, therefore, try to avoid these kinds of queries or choose a different inheritance strategy.

 Single Table

-The single table strategy maps all entities of the inheritance structure to the same database table.
-This approach makes polymorphic queries very efficient and provides the best performance.
+The single table strategy maps all entities of the inheritance hierarchy to the same database table.
+This approach makes polymorphic queries very efficient and generally provides the best performance.

 But it also has some drawbacks.
 The attributes of all entities are mapped to the same database table.
 Each record uses only a subset of the available columns and sets the rest of them to null.
 You can, therefore, not use not null constraints on any column that isn’t mapped to all entities.
 That can create data integrity issues, and your database administrator might not be too happy about it.